New Student Academic Advisement

 You will meet one-on-one with an Academic Advisor who will identify courses from your academic plan for your first semester.

-After your advisement, you will be assisted by Caiman Advisors who, with the Schedule of Classes, will help you create a class schedule, and assist you in enrolling for your classes via the CUNY Portal on e-SIMS, the student enrollment system.
+After your advisement, you will be assisted by Caiman Advisors who, with the Schedule of Classes, will help you create a class schedule, and assist you in enrolling for your classes via CUNY FIRST, the student enrollment system.

 • What if I failed one or more of the CUNY Assessment tests?